TrustlessForex/TrustlessForex/README.md

 Holders who stake CURfx tokens in the dividend pool receive a share of the management fees of the corresponding currency factory.

 # No governance token
 We first demonstrate the usefulness of our products.
 Then on top of a successful line of product and with a clear roadmap, only then we can build a governance token.
 This is a very similar philosophy to the Uniswap story: first prioritize usefulness, decentralization and trustlessness and then later on introduce a governance token.
+Each revenue sharing tokens is only used for the single purpose of capturing a share of the management fees.

 # Deployments